-- In the qth step, the DWIS-PTAS algorithm (described below) is used to select an independent set of readers with near-maximum weight. - The selected set of readers are to be activated in the $q^{th}$ time slot with the same available channel. - GA-1 terminates when there are no more unread subelements.
+- In the q^{th} step, the DWIS-PTAS algorithm (described below) is used to select an independent set of readers with near-maximum weight. - The selected set of readers are to be activated in the qth time slot with the same available channel. - GA-1 terminates when there are no more unread subelements.

-Note that the algorithm is run statically (for a given set of static reader) to determine the schedule.
+Note that the algorithm is run statically to determine the schedule.
 This needs to be done only once.
-For actual reading of tags, the readers are simply activated according to the computed schedule.
 We will now show that the above GA-1 algorithm delivers a near-optimal schedule of readers.
 We first formally state the DWIS problem of selecting an independent set of readers with maximum weight, and then, present the DWIS-PTAS algorithm.

 Dynamic-Weighted Independent Set (DWIS) Problem.
 Let G be the interference graph of the given set of readers.
 Let each reader/vertex A in G be associated with w(A), the weight of A in the given time slot.
 The DWIS problem is to select a maximum weighted independent set in the interference graph.
-The DWIS problem is NP-hard since its special case corresponding to null interrogation regions and uniform weights is equivalent to the NP-hard problem of unweighted independent set in unit-disk graphs [13].
+The DWIS problem is NP-hard since its special case corresponding to null interrogation regions and uniform weights is equivalent to the NP-hard problem of unweighted independent set in unit-disk graphs [11].

 Below, we present DWIS-PTAS, a polynomial-time approximation scheme (PTAS) for the DWIS problem in two dimensions, and then, generalize it to three dimensions.
-The below DWIS-PTAS is a generalization of the PTAS for the unweighted independent set problem in unit-disk graphs presented in [13] (which in turn uses the "shifting strategy" introduced by [12]).
-The main difficulty in generalizing the result of [13] arises due to the fact that in our context $w(A_1 \cup A_2)$ may be less than $w(A_1) + w(A_2)$ for two sets of readers $A_1$ and $A_2$ .
-Note that we do not make the unit-disk assumption; however, the time-complexity of our algorithms depends on T, S (as defined below), and the lower bound on the area of the interrogation region (see Equation 1 and the following discussion).
+The below DWIS-PTAS is a generalization of the PTAS for the unweighted independent set problem in unit-disk graphs presented in [11].
+The main difficulty in generalizing the result of [11] arises due to the fact that in our context $w(A_1 \cup A_2)$ may be less than $w(A_1) + w(A_2)$ for two sets of readers A_1 and A_2 .
+Note that we do not make the unit-disk assumption; however, for the running time to be polynomial, the area of the interrogation region should have a known lower bound (see Equation 1 and the following discussion).